Rebirthen/splab2/README.md

 $ Enter your command: exit
 ```

-## Task C.2
+## Task D
-Task C.2 is an extension of **Task C.1**.
+Task D is an extension of **Task C**.
 Add a built-in command `sj` which will show pids of all background processes only if they are still running.
 Give `pshell.c` name to your program.
 ```
 $ gcc pshell.c -o pshell
 $ ./pshell